do4k/CV/README.md

 ##Work Experience
 ####Plymouth University December 2015 - Present
+######PALs Leader
+- Organising and leading sessions which students can exchange ideas
+- Co-operating with course leaders as to how sessions can be improved
+- Communicating and understanding multiple students ways of learning and adapting sessions based on those needs

 ######Student Ambassador
-- Delivering of Campus Tours.
+- Delivery of Campus Tours.
 - Outreach within the Plymouth Community to raise awareness of the benefits of Higher Education.

 ####Original Software November 2012 - July 2013